dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-bigquery.md

 1. Go to the [BigQuery Console](https://console.cloud.google.com/bigquery)

    - If you don't have a Google Cloud Platform account you will be asked to create one.
    - If you do have one (or multiple) it will likely log you into your oldest account.
-Check which Google account is being used by clicking your face in the top right corner.
+Click your profile icon in the top right corner to verify which Google account you're using.

 2. Create a new project for this tutorial: